 Trailer for Sundance Selected Doc 'What Happened, Miss Simone?'

-Here's the first trailer for Liz Garbus' What Happened, Miss Simone? from Netflix:
+Here's the first trailer for Liz Garbus' What Happened, Miss Simone?, direct from Netflix's YouTube:

 What Happened, Miss Simone? is directed by Liz Garbus (Bobby Fischer Against the World, Killing in the Name).
 Classically trained pianist, dive-bar chanteuse, black power icon, and legendary recording artist Nina Simone lived a life of brutal honesty, musical genius, and tortured melancholy.
 The film stays true to Simone’s subjectivity by mining never-before-heard tapes, rare archival footage, and interviews with close friends and family.
 Charting Simone’s musical inventiveness alongside the arc of her Jim Crow childhood, defining role in the Civil Rights Movement, arrival at Carnegie Hall, self-imposed exile in Liberia, and solitary life in France.
 The documentary will hit Netflix exclusively beginning on June 26th this summer.

 Reader Feedback - 4 Comments

 That looks like a very good watch ...